j-0-t/murmamau/README.md

 # Installation
-Just copy binary "murmamau" to zour target
+Just copy binary "murmamau" to your target

 # Building
 Compile static binary for current plattform: